At a glance

 - Country: UK, the agricultural-show and Christmas-market sandwich, carved to order

-The crackling is the entire textural argument and it fails by being either absent or wrong.
-Pork skin scored before the roast and lifted from the carcass after the heat has shattered the fat layer beneath it should crack audibly when broken and be hard enough to risk the teeth.
-Crackling that has gone leathery, soft or rubbery is the most common failure of the form, the result of a roast pulled too soon or a spit left running too low; a roll given soft crackling reads as pulled pork in a bun with a chewy garnish, and the entire eating shifts.
-The stuffing does ballast work, a savoury herby starch giving the soft meat something to push against in the bread; sage and onion is the standard.
-The bap is chosen soft and floury because it has to take a measured load of pork fat and apple acid without disintegrating in the few minutes between the carving board and the last bite.
+Crackling is the textural argument, and it fails by being either absent or wrong.
+Pork skin scored before the roast and lifted after the heat has shattered the fat beneath it should snap audibly when broken and be hard enough to risk a tooth.
+Crackling gone leathery, soft or rubbery is the most common failure of the form, the mark of a roast pulled too soon or a spit left running too low; a roll given soft crackling drops to pulled pork in a bun with a chewy garnish.
+The stuffing does ballast work, a herby savoury starch that gives the soft meat something to push against in the bread, and sage and onion is the default.
+The bap is chosen soft and floury because it has to absorb a measured load of pork fat and apple acid across its bottom face without going to pieces in the few minutes between carving board and last bite.

 A Revival of an Old Festive Form